 What is the new CMS rule on therapeutic diet orders?

-The Centers of Medicare and Medicaid Services (CMS) recently announced a proposed rule change that, among other things, would allow privileged registered dietitians (RDs) to independently:
+In February, the Centers of Medicare and Medicaid Services (CMS) announced a proposed rule change that, among other things, would allow privileged registered dietitians (RDs) to independently:

 - Order patient diets without requiring the supervision or approval of a physician or other practitioner; and

 - Order lab tests to monitor the effectiveness of dietary plans and orders.

 The proposed rule would apply only to RDs who are part of the medical staff or granted privileges by the hospital in which they work (i.e. “privileged registered dietitians”).

 The change would not take effect until the rule is finalized by CMS later this year.
 To learn more about how rules are finalized please check out the Rules and Regulations section of the Academy website (members must sign in before viewing this page).

 To read the answers to frequently asked questions about the proposed rule, please click here.